Sai-Moen/TMInterface-AS-SaiMoen/site/blog/bf_intuition/bf_intuition.md

 If steering values are closer together, then basically any change will result in a different run, meaning that no attempts go to waste on meaningless changes.

-I will spare you the details on how that works (hint: turning rate), as it could be an entire blog post by itself.
+I will spare you the details on how that works (hint: turning rate).
+As I said, that is a topic for another time...